 Wages are at least federal or state minimum wage, whichever is higher.

 Boards must ensure that service providers report to HHSC all subsidies and stipends for individuals currently receiving TANF cash assistance and denote the source of the subsidy so HHSC has complete information to determine income inclusions and exclusions for eligibility decisions.

+Boards must work with partners to place Choices recipients who have participated in subsidized work-based learning activities into unsubsidized employment.

 B-505: On-the-Job Training